Deep Neural Newsvendor: Extensions and Further Discussions

-Theorem \ref{thm:excess_risk_GLM} demonstrates that the excess risk bound now scales as $O(n^{-\frac{\beta}{2\beta+1}})$ under the GLM.
-The rationale behind this is quite straightforward: a composite function behaves similarly to the structure of a DNN in \eqref{network_functional_composition}, which means that we can approximate each layer in the composition by a neural network and then stack them together.
+Theorem \ref{thm:excess_risk_GLM} demonstrates that the excess risk bound now scales as $O(n^{-\frac{\beta}{2\beta+1}})$ under the GLM. {This bound is obviously tighter, offering a much faster convergence rate, particularly when the feature dimension is large.
+This improvement is achieved under the additional GLM assumption, along with corresponding modifications to the proposed network design outlined in Theorem \ref{thm:excess_risk}.} The rationale behind this is quite straightforward: a composite function behaves similarly to the structure of a DNN in \eqref{network_functional_composition}, which means that we can approximate each layer in the composition by a neural network and then stack them together.
 Since a linear function can be perfectly represented by a one-layer network as shown in Lemma \ref{lemma:linear_functions_nn}, we only need to consider the approximation of the univariate function $g$ in the outer layer, and this leads to an excess risk bound with an effective dimension of one.
 Theoretically, this result can be further extended to any general composite function with finite composition layers using similar reasoning, and interested readers are referred to \cite{shen2021deep} for more details.